FortuneMal/FortuneMal/README.md

 <p align="left">
   I am someone who loves learning, creating and connecting with people.
 Tech is my craft, but growth and purpose are my fuel.
 I started my engineering journey at ALX Africa — the first place that taught me grit and resilience.
   <br><br>
-  - 🔭 I’m currently focused on **learning Software and Cloud Engineering fundamentals**
+  - 🔭 I’m currently focused on **learning Software and AI Engineering fundamentals**
   <br>
   - 📚 I'm always learning to help **improve myself and just keep up with latest technologies**
   <br>